RahulS0408/BUDDI.AI-Tasks/Day 2 - Monte carlo simulation/README.md

 ## Overview

-This repository contains a Python script that uses the Monte Carlo method to estimate the value of π (pi).
+This folder contains a Python script that uses the Monte Carlo method to estimate the value of π (pi).
 The code performs multiple simulations with increasing numbers of random points (darts) and plots the estimated value of π against the number of darts used.
 Additionally, it smooths the resulting curve using a moving average.

 ## Code Description